eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

 When the CLI watches a list of workloads, the CLI shall:
-* get the desired state from the Ankaios server
+* get the CompleteState from the Ankaios server
 * filter only the workloads specified to watch
 * sort the workload list alphabetically
 * present the list of workloads to the user